MesangaE/GenAI-bedrock/README.md

 ![Untitled Diagram](https://github.com/user-attachments/assets/09e2966b-f52b-460e-adf9-5ea65a31613e)

-1. Create a virtual environment for python
+1. Create a virtual environment for python to work on my the lambda functions code

 	Why use a venv
 	 -  Essentially there are modules that others have written and we do not want to rewrite those, which of course is time-consuming.